Adult and Teen Classes

 $215

 Begin your watercolor journey or continue beyond the basics!
 Technique demos, along with critiques and discussions, will guide you through a painting each session.
-In this class there will be an emphasis on how to use warm and colors to create contrast and mood in your paintings.
-Beginning and more experienced students are welcome
+In this class there will be an emphasis on how to use your brushes to create beautiful colors.
+Beginning and more experienced students are welcome.

 Register Now